 What is Reiki?

-Reiki is system of channelling and cultivating Universal Life Energy for spiritual development and healing.
+Reiki is a system of channelling and cultivating Universal Life Energy for spiritual development and healing.
 In many Eastern and in modern Western Healing traditions, Ki (also known as Chi in China or Prana in India) is believed to need to flow freely throughout the body for optimal health.
 If we suffer spiritual, emotional or physical trauma, the flow of Ki becomes blocked, causing illness to develop.
 The healthier someone is, the more Ki they will have running through their body.

 Reiki energy works to dissolve the energy blockages in the body and thus allows the body to restore itself back to health.
 It can also help to gently heal trauma whether physical, emotional, mental or spiritual.